History of the socialist movement in the United States: Early anarchism

 By the 1880s, anarcho-communism had reached the United States as can be seen in the publication of the journal Freedom: A Revolutionary Anarchist-Communist Monthly by Lucy Parsons and Lizzy Holmes.
 Parsons debated in her time in the United States with fellow anarcha-communist Emma Goldman over issues of free love and feminism.
 Another anarcho-communist journal, The Firebrand, later appeared in the United States.
 Most anarchist publications in the United States were in Yiddish, German, or Russian, but Free Society was published in English, permitting the dissemination of anarchist communist thought to English-speaking populations in the United States.
 Around that time, these American anarcho-communist sectors entered into debate with the individualist anarchist faction led by Tucker.
-In February 1888, Berkman left his native Russia for the United States.
+Furthermore, in February 1888, Berkman left his native Russia for the United States.
 Soon after his arrival in New York City, Berkman became an anarchist through his involvement with groups that had formed to campaign to free the men convicted of the 1886 Haymarket bombing.
 Berkman and Goldman soon came under the influence of Johann Most, the best-known anarchist in the United States and an advocate of propaganda of the deed—attentat, or violence carried out to encourage the masses to revolt.
 Berkman became a typesetter for Most's newspaper Freiheit.